mutant-city/canonical-interview/readme.md

 ## Install
-1. Install dependencies locally
+1. Install dependencies into python_modules
     * Inside of the project folder:
-        * `pip install --target python_modules  -r requirements.txt`
+        * `pip3 install --target python_modules  -r requirements.txt`
-    * Move up one directory and run the program `python3 <yourfoldername> amd64`

 ## Run
+* Move up one directory above this project repo and run the program `python3 <yourfoldername> amd64`
-* The config file has adjustable parameters with sane defaults.
+    * Note: The config file has adjustable parameters with sane defaults.

 ## Project Summary
 * This was an interesting project, that tested multiple facets of development: